RandomKiddo/RandomKiddo.github.io/photography.md

 function loadSlickGallery() {
   var $gallery = $('.slick-gallery');
   if ($gallery.length) {
-    // If slick was already initialized, kill it first if ($gallery.hasClass('slick-initialized')) {
+    // If slick was already initialized, kill it first to avoid duplicates if ($gallery.hasClass('slick-initialized')) {
       $gallery.slick('unslick');
     }